 ||Returns the tuple of all devices used to place variables.|

 ||Returns the tuple of all devices used to for compute replica execution.|

-batch_reduce_to( reduce_op, value_destination_pairs, experimental_hints=None )
+batch_reduce_to( reduce_op, value_destination_pairs, options=None )

 reduce_to calls into one for faster execution.

-A sequence of (value, destinations) pairs.
-See
+reduce_to, but accepts a list of (value, destinations) pairs.